-- 1. Review and concur the CBIS Project design, plans, and specifications at the 30%, 70% and 100% design phases for the CBIS installation based upon the recommendations and guidelines in the TSA PGDS. - 2.
-Provide the TSA's PGDS, as well as the EDS equipment specification as required. - 3.
-Advise the type of EDS equipment to be provided at each design stage submission. - 4.
+- 1. Review and concur the CBIS Project design, plans, and specifications at the 30% and 100% design phases for the CBIS installation based upon the recommendations and guidelines in the TSA PGDS. - 2.
+Provide the TSA's PGDS, as well as the EDS equipment specification upon request from the Airport.

+- 3. Advise the type of EDS equipment to be provided at each Project design phase submission. - 4.
 Furnish, deliver, install and test the EDS and ETD equipment. - 5.
-Provide EDS Original Equipment Manufacturer Technical Support Advisory Services

-- to the Airport regarding integration of the EDS units into the BHS. - 6.
-Provide the EDS System Specific Test Plan (SSTP) to the Airport following an EDS machine commissioning, coordination and test planning meeting.
-See Appendix A for further specifics relating to the TSA portion of the Project. - 7.
-Establish and conduct the Integrated Site Acceptance Testing (iSAT) for EDS machine screening capabilities. - 8.
-Observe and approve iSAT results before the EDS equipment is certified as ready for operational use. - 9.
+Provide EDS Original Equipment Manufacturer Technical Support Advisory Services to the Airport regarding installation, integration and networking of the EDS units into the BHS. - 6.
+Provide the CBIS System Specific Test Plan (SSTP) to the Airport following an EDS machine commissioning, coordination and test planning meeting.
+See Appendix A for further specifics relating to the TSA testing portion of the Project. - 7.
+Establish and conduct the Integrated Site Acceptance Testing (iSAT) for the in-line CBIS performance capabilities. - 8.
+Review and approve iSAT results before the in-line CBIS is certified as ready for operational use. - 9.
 Provide training for Transportation Security Officer personnel on the EDS equipment. - 10.
-Review and consider requested changes to the design and associated costs as agreed to per Article XIII "Changes and/or Modifications". - 11.
-As applicable, provide decommissioning and removal of existing EDS equipment.
-TSA will coordinate with the Airport for the removal schedule. - 12.
+Review and consider requested changes submitted by the Airport to the CBIS design.
+Any changes in scope or associated costs will be in accordance with Article XIII "Changes and/or Modifications". - 11.
 Provide maintenance, repair, and refurbishment to all TSA EDS and ETD equipment throughout its life cycle at no cost to the COUNTY.